osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

    ![Select Data Views](./images/click-data-view-box.png)

 1. For Stored Data Views, specify a Start and End Index in `YYYY-MM-DDTHH:mm:ss` format for the selected data view, and click **Apply** to apply the values you have specified.
 For Interpolated data views, specify also an Interpolation Interval in `dd.hh:mm:ss` format.
 Repeat for each additional data view as needed.

     **Note**: If a data view has default values, enter new values and click **Apply** to accept the defaults.

    ![Specify Data View Values](./images/specify-values.png)

-1. Click **Load** at the bottom of the **Navigator** pane to load all selected data views to Microsoft Power BI.
+1. Click **Load** at the bottom of the **Navigator** pane to load all selected data views to Microsoft Power BI.<br>

 ## Edit the data view query in Microsoft Power BI

-In Microsoft Power BI, you can edit the query generated from the connector to modify the Start Index and End Index to fixed dates or relative dates, as well edit the Interpolation Interval (if applicable).
+In Microsoft Power BI, you can edit the query generated from the connector to modify the Start Index and End Index to fixed dates or relative dates, as well as edit the Interpolation Interval (if applicable).
 You can also use Microsoft Power BI to enable an incremental refresh of data.

 1. In Microsoft Power BI, click **Transform data** to view the query with Power Query Editor.<br>